- Organization Overview

 - Theodore G. Tong, PharmD, FAPhA, ’69, associate dean of academic and student affairs at the University of Arizona College of Pharmacy, is the Honorary President of APhA.

-- Tina Penick Brock, BSPharm, MS, EdD, Department of Clinical Pharmacy and associate dean for global health and educational innovations, is now a fellow of the APhA Academy of Pharmaceutical Research and Science (APhA-APRS).
+- Tina Penick Brock, BSPharm, MS, EdD, Department of Clinical Pharmacy and associate dean of global health and educational innovations, is now a fellow of the APhA Academy of Pharmaceutical Research and Science (APhA-APRS).

 New holders of endowed chairs